duplode/duplode.github.io/src/posts/_distributive.md

     ap u v = u >>= flip fmap v
     ```

+### Counting shapes

+While comparing `distribute` and `traverse` a few subsections ago, I
+mentioned that, at least as far as my description went, `distribute`
+only makes sense for functors that have just a shape.
+This idea will
+play an important role in what follows, and we will engage it more
+closely.
+For now, it is good enough to understand "shape" as everything
+in a `f a` functorial value other than the `a` values it holds.
+For
+instance, here are two examples and two non-examples of single-shaped
+functors:

+- `Duo` only has a single shape:  every `Duo a` value holds exactly two
+  `a` values, and nothing else.

+- `((->) Integer)`, an example of a function functor, only has a single
+  shape: every `Integer -> a` function has exactly one `a` value for
+  each possible `Integer`, and, implementation details aside, this
+  association fully specifies the function.

+- `[]` does not have a single shape: a list might contain any number of
+  `a` values; accordingly, every possible list length makes for a
+  different shape.

+- `(,) Integer` does not have a single shape: while a pair of type
+  `(Integer, a)` contains exactly one `a` value, it also holds an
+  arbitary `Integer` value, with each choice of `Integer` amounting to a
+  different shape.
+(In particular, note that said `Integer` is not
+  affected by `fmap`.)

 ## Natural magic

 In the introduction to this post, I mentioned a laundry list of